Plan eco-friendly holidays in a ski resort

 Introducing the city of Chamonix

-Chamonix is known for its extreme vertical pistes, authentic Alpine town architecture and its epic views at the foot of the Mont Blanc.
+This resort is known for its extreme vertical pistes, authentic Alpine Chamonix accommodations and its epic views at the foot of the Mont Blanc.
 There’s more to Chamonix than skiing, though.
 It’s also the first of the towns in the Alps mountains to make solid commitments to reducing its carbon footprint.

 If you’re looking for eco-friendly holidays in 2019, Chamonix is the place to be.
 In 2010, it Climate & Energy Action Plan that sought to slash their carbon emissions by 20 per cent by the year 2020.